qthompsongit/assignment_pfm/README.md

 NOTE: Please make sure that the programs and files in this directory have read, write, and execute privileges.
 You can ensure this by running the following command while inside this assignment's directory:

 chmod 777 .

+# assignment_2

+To run this project, please use one of the following commands in the assignment2 directory:

+You can/should run this file with either of the following commands:

+fastapi dev score_headlines_api.py

+or

+uvicorn score_headlines_api:app --host 127.0.0.1 --port 8081

+You can also run this assignment headless using "nohup" at the start of these commands.

+Be sure to kill -9 [pid] once you are done running the web service.

+The "send_score_request.py" is a python file used to test current and old (get_time, get_churn_probability) functionality of the webservice.
+This is not required for testing purposes, but it can be another vector to ensure everything runs as expected.